 In considering borderline cases the Assessment Board shall raise the classification to the next level if all of the following criteria are met:

-• At least 50% of the credits at level 6 fall within the higher classification.
+- At least 50% of the credits at level 6 fall within the higher classification. - All level 6 modules must have been passed at the first attempt. - The mark achieved for the Project module is within the higher classification.